Sony PS-LX310BT turntable review

 You can trust Louder Our experienced team has worked for some of the biggest brands in music.
 From testing headphones to reviewing albums, our experts aim to create reviews you can trust.
 Find out more about how we review.

-With the possible exception of crust punk, listening to music isn't meant to be difficult.
-Turntables that look and sound great are all well and good, but if you need a masters in engineering to operate them, it can be a tad off-putting to say the least.
+With the possible exception of avant-garde jazz, listening to music isn't meant to be difficult.
+Turntables that look and sound great are all well and good, but if you need a masters in engineering to set them up and get the most out of them, it can be a real pain.

 Sony PS-LX310BT review: Design

-As seems to be the case with most modern turntables, the PS-LX310BT's looks can best be described as minimalist.
+As seems to be the case with the majority of modern turntables, the Sony PS-LX310BT's design can best be described as minimalist.
 Remove the dust cover and it's little more than a black, plastic plinth with a platter, a tonearm and a few simple controls.
-Those include, on the left, a button for activating the Bluetooth (along with a light to indicate that the turntable is paired), and, on the right, dials for choosing the size of the record and the speed (33 1/3 or 45rpm).
+Those include, on the left, a button for activating Bluetooth - along with a light to indicate that the turntable is paired, and, on the right, dials for choosing the size of the record and the speed, either 33⅓ or 45rpm.

-The buttons for starting and stopping the turntable, and lifting the tonearm up and down, are positioned on the front of the plinth.
+The buttons for starting and stopping the turntable and for lifting the tonearm up and down are positioned on the front of the plinth.
 These are a little on the chunky side, but they do the job effectively.

-The PS-LX310BT is a lightweight device at around 3.5kg, but feels reasonably sturdy.
-That said, we found the stylus cover to be a little fragile, and it came off unexpectedly more than once during our initial examination of the turntable.
-It's attached to a newly designed, straight aluminium tonearm that, according to Sony, “boosts traceability for stable playback, rich, clear sound and powerful bass."
+The Sony PS-LX310BT is a lightweight device and weighs around 3.5kg but it feels reasonably sturdy.
+That said, I found the stylus cover to be a little on the fragile side, and it came off unexpectedly more than once during my initial examination of the turntable.
+It's attached to a straight aluminium tonearm that, according to Sony, “boosts traceability for stable playback" with "rich, clear sound and powerful bass."

 As for the platter, it's a robust, aluminium die-cast number that's easy to fit and remains assuredly stable when playing records.